 People who regularly do this either like to find an isolated spot where they are completely surrounded by nature or join other people or communities that like to escape from the hustle and bustle of life.

 What Makes a Travel Trailer Great For Dry Camping

 Let's see what features make travel trailers perfect for dry camping...

 While dry camping, you do not have a continuous supply of freshwater available whenever you want it.
 This is where freshwater tanks come in, which are probably a great facility in that situation.
 You can store water in them, and the storage capacity varies according to size, so your trailer can be fitted with the biggest one it can accommodate or more than 1 in case of an extended holiday.

 If you dry camp in a car, you do not have the facility of a bathroom for washing up or other bodily functions.
 Doing your business in the wild is definitely not an ideal situation, so trailers are great in the way that they come with bathrooms and storage tanks, which can store your grey and black water, (separately of course) so that they can be disposed of later on properly.

-Room for Extra Batteries
+Room For Extra Batteries

 In general, most dry campers don’t get away for too long, so they make do with one battery for electricity, heating, etc. in trailers.
-But if you are planning an extended stay, do keep extra ones in case the first runs out.
+But if you are planning an extended stay, do keep extra batteries in case the first runs out.
 Also, you can’t get any of these facilities in a car or van.

-Space for Generator
+Space For Generator

 You can’t keep a backup power generator in a car or a van.
 It would be of no use there as there is no electricity or hookups for your electronics there.
 But in case of a trailer, you have all that and much more.
 And if you run out of battery power, since you are in a trailer, you probably have a backup generator for all your electricity.